jc141x/jc141-bash/setup/steamdeck/steamos.md

-## Setup Guide - SteamDeck - SteamOS
+## Setup Guide - SteamDeck - SteamOS (work in progress guide, do not use)

 - Report issues you are having to us on matrix.
 - We recommend the installation of a malware free GNU/Linux system.
 For that we currently support [Arch/EndeavourOS/Others](arch.md).